For tips and itineraries check out also our walking and hiking trips in Transylvania:

 So, here are a few recommendations for hikers in Romania in order to avoid or to manage encounters with bears:

-- announce your presence through noises, speak loudly, especially if the route is along noisy rivers that would make it difficult for the bear to hear you.
+- announce your presence through noises and speak loudly, especially if the route is along noisy rivers that would make it difficult for the bear to hear you.
 Pay attention to the high vegetation, which will also may mask your presence.
 A normal bear will leave when it senses the human presence.
 If they are caught by surprise, they can act aggressively to defend themselves.
 Sometimes, bears will be interested in the food you carry.
 In this case, you should leave your backpack and slowly walk on the opposite direction.
 Do not run!
-It will trigger the bear hunting instinct.
+It will trigger the bear-hunting instinct.
 As a last resort, use your bear spray, if the bear continues to come closer to you.
-As a final word of confort, the close bear-hikers encounters are very rare in Romania, altough the bears started to show more and more often around inhabitaed areas.
+As a final word of comfort, the close bear-hikers encounters are very rare in Romania, although the bears started to show up more and more often around inhabited areas.

 - Tiks.
 Those parasites are very active at the beginning of the hiking season, in May-June.
-They prefer high vegetation, from where they are waiting the potential host to ambush them.
-To avoid being stung by ticks, try to avoid to walk on high grass or vegetation.
-If is not possible, use your hiking stick to sweep the vegetation and make the possible ticks to fall down on the ground, and not on your body.
-Wear long hiking trousers and a shirts with long sleves.
+They prefer high vegetation, from where they are waiting for the potential host to ambush them.
+To avoid being stung by ticks, try to avoid walking on high grass or vegetation.
+If this is not possible, use your hiking stick to sweep the vegetation and make the possible ticks fall down on the ground, and not on your body.
+Wear long hiking trousers and a shirt with long sleeves.
 Carefully inspect the body after the hike and remove as soon as possible the tick from the skin.
 Special tools used to remove them safely can be bought from hiking shops.

-- Vipers are the only venomus snakes that can be seen in Romania, but the cases of people bitten by them are very low (no known cases in the last years).
+- Vipers are the only venomous snakes that can be seen in Romania, but the cases of people bitten by them are very low (no known cases in the last years).
 The vipers are shy snakes, and they are aggressive only when they are in a defensive situation.
 To avoid any risk, walk only on the hiking trails.
 If you need to walk on an unmarked trail, use your hiking sticks to hit the ground.
 The vibrations are felt by the snakes and they run away.
-Do not sit on stones before carefully inspect them with your stick.
-The snakes prefer the rest beneath big rocks, so yo want to avoid to sit on a such stone.
+Do not sit on stones before carefully inspecting them with your stick.
+The snakes prefer the rest beneath big rocks, so you want to avoid sitting on a such stones.

 All of the risks can be minimised if you use a local guide with extensive knowledge of the hiking area.
 The guide will take care of the planning of the route and is in a better position to manage those foreseen and unforeseen risks that can appear in any hiking trip.